code-with-amitk/Code-examples/Testing/Test-Framework/Python/pytest/README.md

 <a name=plug></a>
 ### [Using plugins with pytest](https://testautomationu.applitools.com/pytest-tutorial/chapter10.html)
 - [What is Python Plugin?](/Languages/ScriptingLanguages/Python/Plugins/)
+- Plugin can be thought as a shared library, which when added provides some functions to be used by application
 #### pytest-html plugin
 - This plugin will generate html reports from pytest.
 - **Install plugin**